ga4gh/product-process/product-process.md

             9. Is the work aligned with wider GA4GH and does it follow the recommendations of TASC?
                 1. This could include using the Data Model Library, data model reuse, complying with namespace conventions, etc
                 2. It is acceptable for the PRC to delegate this aspect of the review
-    5. Meetings between the development leads and the PRC, REWS or Security should be arranged as is helpful to enable discussion and provide clarification - this is particularly useful where changes are requested by the PRC
+    5. Meetings between the development leads and the PRC, Regulatory-Ethics or Security should be arranged as is helpful to enable discussion and provide clarification - this is particularly useful where changes are requested by the PRC
-18. Following revisions, the PRC, REWS and Security make a decision on the product.
+18. Following revisions, the PRC, Regulatory-Ethics and Security make a decision on the product.
-    1. Decision makers: primarily the PRC, with input from REWS and Security on their reviews.
+    1. Decision makers: primarily the PRC, with input from Regulatory-Ethics and Security on their reviews.
 The PRC can approve, withhold approval or, if there has been substantial change since the public comment, ask for the work to undergo another round of public comment
     2. Criteria: [as for the PRC under point 17](#prccriteria).
 In addition, have there been substantial changes since the last public comment period?
 19. Development group and Secretariat review in event of PRC withholding approval.
 They should decide if the work returns to development or if it ceases.
     1. Decision makers: development group and Secretariat.
 Final decision with Secretariat.